-Antoine and Kenny Tyler are NCAA college basketball players, and Antoine is the star.
-Suddenly Antoine dies of heart attack and Kenny has to fill his shoes as leader of team.
-Some time ...
+Antoine and Kenny Tyler are NCAA college basketball players, and Antoine is the star of the team.
+Suddenly Antoine dies of a heart attack and Kenny has to fill his shoes as leader of the ...
 See full summary »

 Duncan is a genius straight A student, Blade is juvenile delinquent.
 But because of a mix up with their school records, everyone thinks each is the other one.
 Now, Duncan kind of likes the ...
 See full summary »

 A "rapumentary", covering the rise to fame of MC Gusto, Stab Master Arson, and Dead Mike: members of the rap group "CB4".
 We soon learn that these three are not what they seem and don't ...
 See full summary »

 Eddie is a New York limo driver and a fanatical follower of the New York Knicks professional basketball team.
 The team is struggling with a mediocre record when, in mid-season, "Wild Bill" ...
 See full summary »

 A vicious murderer is on the loose and the entire city is on edge.
 It's the perfect evening for Rob Murphy (Alex Vincent Star of Child's Play 1 & 2 and the Curse Of Chucky) and Jen Murphy (...
 See full summary »